ART SHOULD HOLD YOUR FOCUS

 A good response to my art would be "what is it and why did you paint this" the question is a inspirational message that tells me that a person is hooked into a focus of wanting to know more.

-She worked six years and retired to start their family and freelance fine art career in Thousand Oaks and continued to ride Dressage at Baccarrat in Hidden Valley Ranch.
+She worked six years and retired to start their family and freelance fine art career in Thousand Oaks and continued to ride with Olympic trainers in the Dressage at Baccarrat in Hidden Valley Ranch.

 She was an active member of the Westlake Art Guild, helping in any capacity to hang the shows and sell the art at the local museum in Newbury Park Library center and had various one woman shows around the town with the guild.